 - Since 1964, the CAA has been continuously recognized as an accrediting agency for graduate education programs in audiology by the Council for Higher Education Accreditation (CHEA) and its predecessors.

-- More than 8,500 audiologists contact ASHA each year with questions related to professional ethics, scope of practice, practice management, patient education, and advocacy.
+- More than 8,000 audiologists contact ASHA each year with questions related to ethics, scope of practice, practice management, patient education, and advocacy.

-- The ASHA National Office has a staff of 275, including 10 ASHA-certified audiologists.
+- The ASHA National Office has a staff of 286, including eight ASHA-certified audiologists.

 ASHA is committed to seeking opportunities to engage and unite audiologists.